vectrixdevelops/elderguardian/README.md

 The versioning follows:

-`elderguardian-minecraftversion-spongeapiversion-elderguardianpatchversion`
+`game-spongeapi-patch`

-Ensure that the Minecraft Version and Sponge API version are the same for the one your server is running.
+Ensure that the Game and Sponge API version are the same for the one your server is running.